Chaza Charafeddine

-Chaza Charafeddine is a Lebanese artist whose works combines themes of identity, memory, and cultural heritage.
-Born in Tyre, her artistic work reflects an exploration of the complexities of human experience amidst the backdrop of the socio-political dynamics in the region.
+Chaza Charafeddine (born 1964) is a Lebanese artist and writer.
+Her work has explored themes including gender identity, cultural memory, and sexuality in the Middle East.
+Born in Tyre, Lebanon, she spent the early years of her career as a dancer before transitioning into visual art and writing.
+Her artistic practice engages with the socio-political dynamics in the region and reflects an exploration of identity and human experience.

-Charafeddine's work spans various mediums, including painting, sculpture, and mixed media installations.
-Charafeddine spent the early years of her life as a dancer.
+Charafeddine's work spans a range of mediums, including painting, sculpture, photography and mixed media installations.

 Early life and education

-Chaza Charafeddine was born 1964 in Tyre, Lebanon.
-In the beginning years of her life, she was raised by her non-religious Shia family in Sierra Leone.
-Eventually, she would go abroad to earn a diploma in curative education from 'La Branche, Centre de formation en pédagogie curative et sociothérapie' in Switzerland, followed by a diploma in Eurythmy Dance at the Eurythmie Schule Hamburg in Germany.
+Chaza Charafeddine was born in 1964 in Tyre, Lebanon.
+During her early childhood she was raised by her non-religious Shia family in Sierra Leone before returning to Lebanon to live with her grandmother.

+She later studied in Europe, earning a diploma in curative education from 'La Branche, Centre de formation en pédagogie curative et sociothérapie' in Switzerland, followed by a diploma in eurythmy dance at the Eurythmie Schule Hamburg in Germany.

+Charafeddine worked in dance for nearly a decade before leaving the field for health reasons and later pursuing writing and visual art.

 Career

 After working in the dance world for almost a decade, she became a project and exhibitionist coordinator in the art world.
-Charafeddine worked on projects such as the DisORIENTation project at the House of World Cultures (HKW), and Home Works III at the Lebanese Association for Plastic.
+Charafeddine worked on projects such as the DisORIENTation project at the House of World Cultures (HKW), and Home Works III at the Lebanese Association for Plastic (Ashkal Alwan).
 She now works as a visual artist and writer, with multiple works including 2012 novella, Flashback, and 2015 short-story collection, Haqibatun Bilkade Tura.
 She is currently represented by Agial Art/Saleh Barakat Gallery, and has now had a number of exhibitions that have been shown in galleries and art venues internationally.